joeymaurer/USAH/README.md

-BSA Consulting Information for USA Hockey
+BSA Consulting Information for USA Hockey.

 # Scripts
 prepare_data.R: R script to load all data from Dropbox